MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M03_L02_Configure_Agents_And_Agent_Pools_for_Secure_Pipelines.md

 1. Download and install Microsoft .NET 7.0 SDK.

-### Exercise 2: Create and configure a new security group for the agent pool
+### Exercise 2: Create and configure agent pool security

-In this exercise, you will create a new security group for the agent pool.
+In this exercise, you will configure security for the agent pool.

 #### Task 1: Create a new security group